spanners/dissertation/dissertation/sections/experimental-methodology.markdown

    "Given our definition of easy, our multiple operationalisations of the concept of easy show that this is in fact objectively true/false".

-## Pilots
+## Pilot Studies

-What might be surprising insights into declarative programming languages for User Interface Design -- the case of Elm?

-Speak-aloud protocols where you prompt/facilitate the user to say what is on their mind when that e.g. pause for more than 10 seconds -- a measurement I set out to look for during an experiment.
+What might be surprising insights into declarative programming languages for User Interface Design in the case of Elm?
+I may explore Speak-aloud protocols where I prompt/facilitate the user to say what is on their mind when that e.g. pause for more than 10 seconds -- a measurement I set out to look for during an experiment.

-I might ask
+An example dialog with the user may begin (Me speaking first):

 * > I notice you have paused for at least 10 seconds -- why did you?
 * >> I thought the code would do X, but it did Y.
 * > Why did you think it would do X?
 * >> ...

-I must ask the participant questions designed in a way that they are not leading.
+It is important that I must ask the participant questions designed in a way that they are not leading.

-Leon suggested I gather a rich data set, as it's difficult to take notes AND prompt the user during an experiment.
-SO difficult.
-Perhaps record video.

-## Actions for next meeting

-Devise a Pilot study, answering these 3 questions:
+Motivating questions for these pilot studies are:

 1. What might I ask people to do?
 2. How will I gather data?
 3. How will I analyse the data?

-Also see paper Leon will send me on "Thematic analysis & Psychology"